 Ngununggula, Southern Highlands Regional Gallery, Retford Park

-Ngununggula is the first regional art gallery in the Southern Highlands.
-The new state-of-the-art facility is housed in a sustainably re-purposed dairy structure located in the National Trust property of Retford Park.
-Northrop were engaged to provide civil and structural engineering services.
+Meaning belonging, Ngununggula is a creative hub located in the beautiful Southern Highlands of NSW.
+The gallery is housed in a sustainably re-purposed dairy structure in the National Trust property of Retford Park and Northrop were engaged to provide civil and structural engineering services for this exciting project.

 Construction of the gallery coincided with the opening of our Bowral office in mid-2020, which meant we were able to maintain a site presence and utilise local knowledge and long-standing working relationships with relevant authorities (Water NSW, National Trust and Wingecarribee Shire Council) to the benefit of the project.